Poston Pilgrimage – Oct. 13-14, 2023

 The Poston Pilgrimage is an opportunity to learn more about the Poston Incarceration Camp, where approximately 18,000 Japanese Americans were imprisoned during World War II.
-Visit the current Poston site, learn of our preservation efforts, attend our various workshop and hear from our keynote speaker, Janice Munemitsu.
+Visit the current Poston site, learn of our preservation efforts, attend our various workshop and hear from our keynote speaker, Duncan Ryūken Williams.

 In collaboration with the CRIT Tribal Council, we are upholding the memories of camp life and highlighting the significant links and relationships between the Japanese American incarcerates and members of the tribal community.

-This year we will showcase our newly-created Poston exhibit within the Museum of the Colorado River Indian Tribes.
+Our newly-created Poston exhibit is housed within the Museum of the Colorado River Indian Tribes.
 The Tribe has generously donated space for our Poston Community Alliance exhibit.
 It features a map of Poston’s three camps where visitors can locate the exact barrack and apartment where their family resided.

 The pilgrimage is organized by the Poston Community Alliance, which is actively working to preserve the stories, artifacts, and historic structures of Poston, a World War II Concentration Camp, located on the Colorado River Indian Tribes (CRIT) reservation.

-The registration fee includes museum viewing, Poston site visits, workshops, lunch and the banquet.
-Once you have registered for the Pilgrimage, an Eventbrite link will be sent to you to schedule your workshops and Poston exhibit viewing time.
-To find where the links are in the email, scroll to end of this page.
+The registration fee includes Poston site visits, workshops, lunch and the banquet.
+Once you have registered for the Pilgrimage, an Eventbrite link will be sent to you to schedule your workshops and Poston exhibit viewing time

 Vendors and Volunteers can email us at email@example.com.